Belinda6380/javascript30/content/day27.md

 screenshot = "Large boxes scrolling horizontally"
 +++

-I love the maths that's used for this one - what x values to grab and how to calculate the scroll's position.
+I love the maths used here - what x values to grab and how to calculate the scroll's position.